 Emerging economies, especially those that depend heavily on tourism, are cautiously optimistic that 2022 will bring the full recovery that had been expected in 2021.
 A big unknown at this point is the Omicron variant that has led some countries to impose new international travel restrictions.
 On the bright side, the consensus view is that the run-up in the dollar has largely played out; if true, it will be easier for foreign governments to service their U.S. dollar debt.

 What does this mean for investors?
 U.S. dollar-denominated sovereign debt rated double- and single-B may have some appeal to high yield investors.
 Local currency bonds may become more attractive to US investors both in terms of credit quality – bonds denominated in dollars will be easier for emerging economies to service as their currencies and economies strengthen – and for the potential upside of converting foreign currency into a weaker U.S. dollar.

-A mixed bag of concerns and uncertainties for bond investors
+A mixed bag of concerns and uncertainties for the bond market

 There are unknowns that could increase risks.
 For example,